s4njk4n/publicnexus_updated_endpoints/README.md

 A load balancer covering all public RPC's doesn't seem to be required.

-As one developer from a prominent project on the network indicated regarding how they operate:
+As one developer from a prominent project on the XDC network indicated in a public forum regarding how they operate:
 - Their project runs its own Archive node (as others don't need it)
 - For all Full node RPC requests they send them to Ankr